telicent-oss/jena-fuseki-kafka/README.md

     # Kafka topic
     fk:topic              "env:{ENV_KAFKA_TOPIC:RDF}";

     # Destination Fuseki service.
-This is a URI path (no scheme, host or port).
+This is the base URI path for the dataset
-    # This can be the dataset, a specific endpoint ("/ds/kafkaIncoming")
-    # with the necessary fuseki:operation.

     fk:fusekiServiceName  "/ds";

-    # Using Kafka-RAFT
+    # Specify the Kafka bootstrap servers
     fk:bootstrapServers   "localhost:9092";

     # File used to track the state (the last offset processes)
     # Used across Fuseki restarts.
     fk:stateFile        "Databases/RDF.state";

-    # Kafka GroupId - default "JenaFusekiKafka"
+    # Kafka Consumer GroupId - default "JenaFusekiKafka"
+    # MUST be unique across all connectors in your config file
+    # If you are running multiple Fuseki instances then this MUST be unique for each instance otherwise only a single
+    # instance will actually read data from the Kafka topic
     # fk:groupId          "JenaFusekiKafka";

     # What to do on start up.